ashokgelal/choreo/README.md

     - Email: demo@example.com
     - Password: password

-## Email Reminder Testing
+## Email Reminders Testing

-To facilitate testing of the email reminder feature, I have made some modifications in the demo version:
+To facilitate testing of the email reminders feature, I have made some modifications in the demo version:

 - The email reminder is sent within about a minute and a half (90 seconds) after a task's status is changed to "In Progress".